 • Tandem skydiving with a licensed operator is covered by most adventure policies

-White Water Rafting and Kayaking
+White Water Rafting and Rock Climbing

 • Standard adventure policies typically cover rafting up to Grade 3 or Grade 4 rapids